-The proposed repurposing of the Oaks Public Golf Course is consistent with other trends in Iowa and the Midwest-golf courses are being reduced in number and alternate uses created.
+The proposed repurposing of the Oaks Public Golf Course is consistent with other trends in lowa and the Midwest-golf courses are being reduced in number and alternate uses created.
 In this instance, the immediate reaction that staff has heard is that a residential housing development certainly would have less of an environmental impact than a golf course with its associated chemical usage.
-While the applicant states that he has reduced phosphorus on the course in order to protect the watershed, other chemical usage occurs.
-Staff has also heard comments about what the visual impact of this development on the lake would be.
+In this instance, however, that perception is not accurate.
+The applicant has stated that he has already worked to reduce chemical usage on this course.